rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Computer_Dream_Land.md

 We `set-defaults` just to be sure.
 You can print the environment out via `printenv` while `setenv` does what one would guess (e.g., `setenv auto-boot? false`).

 You'll most likely find yourself having to stop the boot process and enter the PROM.
 This can be done with a Sun Keyboard (Type 5 or 6, 8 PIN) by pressing the key combo: `STOP + A` which sends a break and will drop you in at the `ok` prompt.
 If you are using `screen` to connect to the serial adapter (e.g., `screen /dev/ttyUSB0 <baud rate> <other stuff>`) then sending a break would consist of pressing the key combo: <samp>CTRL a b</samp>.
+Yet another way is to use `cu` and "call up" the UNIX system of your choice.
+Once you've connected you can see what key sequence is needed to send the break by using the tilde as the escape character to issue commands such as `~?` which will present a list of other commands.

 ![NVRAM Ultra 30](/static/imgs/NVRAM_ULTRA30.jpg)
 <sub>NVRAM in cradle within an Ultra 30 amidst the dust</sub>